 Source (via Bleeding Cool)

-More on Predator: Badlands
+More for Predator: Badlands